 Sunday, June 7, 2020

 I BOUGHT this first edition of John Dickson Carr's The Crooked Hinge, minus its valuable dustjacket, forty-five years to the day after it was published by Harper & Brothers in 1938.
 I found it in Boulder, Colorado, inside a bookstore on Pearl Street named The Rue Morgue.
 The establishment was run by mystery enthusiasts Enid and Tom Schantz, who also republished books under their store's banner, including, many years later, this same title.
 I paid five dollars for it and have since read it three times.
-It may be the best five bucks I ever spent on a hardcover novel.
+It may be the best five bucks I ever spent on a hardback novel.

 Rue Morgue changed owners in 2000 and became High Crimes.
 Then, in yet another sign of America's ever changing culture (some would say diminishing), the brick and mortar portion of the store closed in 2008.
 It's strictly an online business now, though notably one that specializes in signed first editions.